Discovering the Orba Valley and its picturesque villages between lush mountains and the sea

 Sanet y Negrals

-With a blink of the eye Sanet is behind you as you enter Benimeli, a small and virtually unknown village with many charming traditional brightly coloured village houses with double entrance doors originally designed to allow horse and cart passage through the house to their stabling in the interior patio of the residence.
-Benimeli is the village located closest to the sierra and the nearest to the summit - 506 metres –therefore offering some of the better routes to reach its summit.
-It is an extremely interesting walk along the steep white streets that ascend up to the sierra.
-Benimeli is the ideal location for those who wish to experience an authentic taste of a typical Spanish village, with a bar-restaurant two grocery stores, a bakery, butcher, chemist, small post office and municipal cultural and sports centre, its infrastructure is sufficient to meet the needs of residents and visitors alike.
+Benimeli is the closest village to the sierra and at the height of 506 meters, so offers some of the best routes to reach the top of the mountain.
+It is an extremely interesting walk along the steep white roads that climb up to the sierra.
+Benimeli is the ideal place for those who wish to experience the authentic flavor of a typical Spanish village, with a bar-restaurant, two grocery stores, a bakery, butcher's shop, pharmacy, small post office, cultural and municipal sports center.

-Another mile and a half further on you reach Sagra, one of the last bastions of the Moors prior to their expulsion in 1609 and the re-population of the area with farmers from Mallorca.
-The village to this day still maintains its Moorish architectural influence with narrow streets and alleys at the foot of the Monte Caval, appropriately named as its twin peaks resemble a horse´s ears.
+In a couple of kilometers more you will reach Sagra, one of the last strongholds of the Arabs before their expulsion in 1609 and the repopulation of the area with farmers from Mallorca.
+The village to this day still retains its Moorish architectural influence with narrow streets and alleys at the foot of Mount Caval, appropriately named, as its twin peaks resemble the ears of a horse.

 At the head of the valley is Tormos.
-The Costera del Moll picnic site offers spectacular views of the sea, with Denia castle on the horizon no more than 10 miles away as the crow flies.
-The village is located at the foot of the Sierra del Recingle, next to Monte Caval and Migdía Sierras, which means that it is an excellent place for hiking.
-Tormos, the smallest village of the Rectoría area, is mainly devoted to growing fruit.
-Its inhabitants enjoy a peaceful life, they can often be seen playing dominoes in the streets.
+The Costera del Moll picnic site offers spectacular views of the sea, with the castle of Denia on the horizonless than 16 kilometers away.
+The village lies at the foot of the Sierra del Recingle mountain range, next to Monte Caval and Migdía Sierras, which means it is an excellent place for hiking.
+Tormos is mainly dedicated to the cultivation of fruit.
+Its inhabitants enjoy a quiet life, they can often be seen playing dominoes in the streets.

-The cosmopolitan town of Orba has been attracting Northern European residents for more than thirty years and this is evident in the variety of different bars and restaurants.
-All around the town there are natural springs which explains how Orba takes its name from Arabic ´Ur-Obia` meaning "where the water springs from”.
-The Moorish influence can be noticed in Orba, like Sagra with its narrow streets and white washed architecture.
-The most inland village of the area, its economy is essentially agricultural with a trend toward citrus fruits, though almonds, carob and olives are also grown.
-Ceramics are produced and there is also a bag making industry.
+The cosmopolitan town of Orba has been attracting northern European residents for over thirty years, and this is evident in the variety of different bars and restaurants.
+Throughout the town there are natural springs which explain how Orba takes its name from the Arabic "Ur-Obia" which means "from where the water springs."